 - For NMVOS emission, a revision of the gross energy uptake occurred.
-This results in a decrease of the emissions for the entire time series (category 3B). - For PM emissions, a Tier 2 methodology is used instead of Tier 1.
-This results in a decrease of the emissions for the entire time series (category 3Dc). - For NO2 emission, an update of the amount inorganic fertilizer for 2017 and 2018 occurred.
-This results in a minor decrease of the emissions (category 3Da1).
+This results in a small decrease of the emissions for the entire time series (category 3B). - For NO2 emission, a correction of the emission factor of goats occurred.
+This results in a minor decrease of the emissions for the entire time series (category 3B). - For NO2 emission, an update of the amount of applied inorganic fertilizer for 2019 occurred.
+This results in an increase of the emissions for 2019 (category 3Da1). - For NO2 emission, an update of the amount of applied compost for 2019 occurred.
+This results in an increase of the emissions for 2019 (category 3Da2c). - For NH3 emissions, an update of the amount of applied inorganic fertilizer for 2019 occurred.
+This results in an increase of the emissions for 2019 (category 3Da1).